Riteshbhalerao11/Skanformer/README.md

    - `splitter.py`: Splits datasets into training, validation, and test sets, also limiting the sequence lengths.

 3. **Models/**
-   This directory contains the architecture implementations of different models.
+   This directory contains the architecture implementations of different models along with training,inference & hyper parameter tuning scripts .
    - `SineKAN/`: Contains the implementation of the **S-KANformer** model.
    - `vanilla/`: Contains the vanilla version of the model architecture used as a baseline for comparison.

-4. **Tuners/**
-   Contains hyperparameter tuning configurations and scripts for the models.
-   - `Tuner_SineKAN/`: Tuning configurations and scripts specific to the **SineKAN** model.
-   - `Tuner_vanilla/`: Tuning scripts for the baseline vanilla model.